-With an end state - your operating model - clearly defined, let us now turn to the journey required to develop, implement and satisfactorily execute all aspects of your operating model.
-As your operating model exercise has informed you, there is a tremendous amount of work to be done to prepare your organisation for safe plant operation.
+With an end state - your operating model - clearly defined, let us now turn to the journey required to develop, implement, and satisfactorily execute all aspects of your operating model.
+As your operating model exercise has informed you, there is a tremendous amount of work to be done to prepare your organization for safe plant operation.
 But now the question: what needs to be done when?
-You can develop, implement and execute the world's best operating model and still fail if the operating organisation is not ready at certain critical points of time.
+You can develop, implement, and execute the world's best operating model and still fail if the operating organization is not ready at certain critical points of time in the project.

-With this in mind, this section endeavours to answer five key questions, namely:
+This section endeavors to answer six key questions, namely: